httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In addition to HTTP fields, there are a number of different components that can be derived from the control data, processing context, or other aspects of the HTTP message being signed.
 Such derived components can be included in the signature input by defining a component identifier and the derivation method for its component value.

-To differentiate for identifiers derived components from identifiers for HTTP fields, derived component identifiers MUST start with the "at" `@` character.
+Derived component identifiers MUST start with the "at" `@` character.
+This differentiates derived component identifiers from HTTP field names, which cannot contain the `@` character as per {{Section 5.1 of SEMANTICS}}.
+Processors of HTTP Message Signatures MUST treat derived component identifiers separately from field names, as discussed in {{security-lazy-header-parser}}.

 This specification defines the following derived component identifiers:

 @signature-params
 : The signature metadata parameters for this signature. ({{signature-params}})